BE MEASURING for more Happiness and Personal Development

 Aspire-Know your purpose and direction, and take action toward meaningful goals. (time: at least 5 minutes a day)

-- Apps: I haven’t found an app for goal setting that I love.
-In my system, I include steps toward projects in my to-do lists and keep lists of goals and projects in Google Drive.
-Chaos Control is a GTD Task List that includes defining your goals, which I have not tried out yet.
-Reach Your Goals may be another one to try.
+- Apps: Goals.com is a platform for goal achievement with many options.
+In my system, I simply include steps toward projects in my to-do lists and keep lists of goals and projects in Google Drive.
+Two apps to try out are: Reach Your Goals & Chaos Control, which is a GTD Task List that includes defining your goals.
 Some possibilities use a stick rather than a carrot as incentive.

 Share-Give to causes you believe in by volunteering or financially.
 Perform random acts of kindness. (time: about 2 minutes)